 In case you aren’t familiar with the terms, hate reading is the idea that a reader can despise a book and everything it stands for but still find pleasure in reading it all the way through.
 Please note that this is very different from reading a book that you expected to love but did not.
 Hate reading is actively choosing to read a book that you expect to despise under the premise that you will enjoy hating it.

-For example, I know several people who have told me that they are reading 50 SHADES OF GRAY for this very reason.
+For example, I've known several people who have told me that they read 50 Shades of Gray for this very reason.

 I have been thinking about the concept of hate reading and hate watching and have arrived at a conclusion.
 Specifically, if you are in the business of hate reading or hate watching, I believe that you probably fall into one of two categories:

 - You are utilizing the concept of hate reading or hate watching to conveniently explain your consumption of content that you genuinely enjoy but consider beneath your typical standards of good taste.
 It is a dishonest and hypocritical attempt to mitigate any potential embarrassment over the pleasure that one is garnering from what he or she has deemed low brow content.